ppy/osu-wiki/wiki/Tournaments/UKCC/4/en.md

 - When both teams are in the lobby and ready, the referee will ask the players to !roll.
 The order of picks of bans is decided using the [UKCC 4 roll system](https://i.imgur.com/S0VIvni.png).
 - There will be no warmups in the Group Stage.
 After this, warmup maps must be a submitted beatmap, and have a drain time of 4 minutes or less.
 - For warmups, **Head to Head** will be used. **Team Vs** will be used in the actual match.
-- For Freemod picks, players must select any combination of the following mods: **Hidden, HardRock**.
+- For Freemod picks, players must select any combination of the following mods: **Hidden, Hard Rock**.
 Only one player from each team must select a mod.
 - Each team is allowed one ban in group stages.
 Afterwards, this will increase to two bans
 - Teams have **2 minutes** to ban a map.
 Failure to ban a map within this time limit results in a lost ban.
 - Teams have **2 minutes** to pick a map.
 Failure to pick a map within this time limit results in pick choice being passed to the opposing team.